 Residents arrive broken and hopeless, but leave substance-free, stable, self-sufficient and permanently housed.
-We carry out our mission with only four full time staff, two part-time staff and numerous program graduates residing in Pathway apartments serving as volunteers.
+We carry out our mission with only four full time staff and numerous program graduates residing in Pathway apartments serving as volunteers.

 Each year Pathway houses approximately 150 individuals and families in our substance-free living communities.
 But that’s not all, five of our programs are supported by residents, with the exception of our 24-bed entry level program, where participants arrive with nothing, but need everything.

 Lastly, Pathway’s programs were created by transforming vacant boarded up properties into safe, secure, substance-free housing, impacting lives AND communities.

 We are only able to do what we do because of YOU

 - Pathway’s mission to transform lives is made possible through people like YOU – who believe we can impact homelessness and addiction to inspire change among our most vulnerable population.

 - Pathway operates six programs, housing nearly 100 men, women, and families beginning with entry-level transitional housing and ending with substance-free permanent housing.

 - This is accomplished with only 4 full-time staff along with numerous program graduates serving as peer support volunteers who help us carry out our mission.

 - Individuals previously recycled through missions, hospitals, jails and institutions become substance-free, stable, self-sufficient and housed, while returning to the entry level program to support the new resident just beginning their journey of recovery.

 - Five of Pathway’s six programs were created by transforming blighted drug-infested properties into safe, affordable, substance-free living permanent housing and they are financially self-supporting by residents.